 Saagajiwe is the name given to our Grandfather Drum.
-In Anishinaabemowin, Saagajiwe refers to the rays of light as the sun breaks the horizon during sunrise which begins the journey of Gimishoomisinaan Giizis (Grandfather Sun) across the sky each day.
+In Anishinaabemowin, Saagajiwe refers to the rays of light as the sun breaks the horizon during sunrise which leads the Gimishoomisinaan Giizis (Grandfather Sun) across the sky each day.

-The song that accompanies Saagajiwe shares that the spirits are watching over us from the sky.
+A song accompanies Saagajiwe that shares that the spirits are watching over us from the sky.
 This song was shared by the late Tommy White.

 Gookomisinaan is the name given to our Grandmother Eagle Staff.
 In Anishinaabemowin, Gookomisinaan means Our Grandmother, the Moon.